angelderonda/secureCloud/README.md

 ```
 ## STRUCTURE 📁

-The project itself is stored in `src` folder.
+The python scripts are stored in `src` folder.
 In this folder, we can find:
-- `adhoc.crt`: Certificate file.
-- `adhoc.key`: Private key file.
-- `credentials.json`: File with the credentials to access AWS.
-- `users.pkl`: File with the users' information (it is generated after a user is created and registered).

 - `client.py`: File with the client's code.
 This script is used in CSE to send the data to the server.
 - `server.py`: File with the server's code.
 This script is used in the server to receive the data and process it and it is always running.
 - `register.py`: File with the code to register a new user.
+- `encryption`: Folder with the code to encrypt and decrypt the data.

+The rest of the structure of the project can be found in `server`.
+This folder contains the info managed by the server.
+In this folder, we can find:
+- `adhoc.crt`: Certificate file.
+- `adhoc.key`: Private key file.
+- `credentials.json`: File with the credentials to access AWS.
+- `users.pkl`: File with the users' information (it is generated after a user is created and registered).
 - `chunk`: Folder with the temporary chunks of the data uploaded to the server.
 - `storage`: Folder with the encrypted data uploaded to the server (encrypted by the client in CSE and by the server in SSE).
 In the case of SSE, it also stores the encrypted DEK needed to decrypt the data divided in chunks.
-- `encryption`: Folder with the code to encrypt and decrypt the data.
 - `keys`: Folder with the master keys used to encrypt the DEKs in SSE and CSE.

 ## APPLICATION 🌐